51Degrees/documentation/src/features/usagesharing.md

 The maximum time period which @evidence is stored for the purpose of filtering [repeat evidence](@ref RepeatEvidence).

+## ShareUsageURL

+The target destination for **usage sharing** data, which is https://devices-v4.51degrees.com/new.ashx.

 @anchor Low_Level_Usage_Sharing
 [#](@ref Low_Level_Usage_Sharing)
 # Usage Sharing for low-level APIs